Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 49.5-point total in three of nine games this season.
+- Florida Atlantic and its opponents have gone over the current 48-point total in four of nine games this season.

-- Old Dominion's games have gone over 49.5 points in six of nine chances this season.
+- Old Dominion's games have gone over 48 points in seven of nine chances this season.

-- This contest's total is 2.0 points lower than the 51.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 3.5 points under the 51.5 these two squads combine to give up per game in 2021.

-- Owls games this season feature an average total of 52.4 points, a number 2.9 points higher than Saturday's over/under.
+- The Owls and their opponents have scored an average of 52.4 points per game in 2021, 4.4 more than Saturday's total.

-- The 49.5-point total for this game is 6.3 points below the 55.8 points per game average total in Monarchs games this season.
+- The 48-point total for this game is 7.8 points below the 55.8 points per game average total in Monarchs games this season.

 Florida Atlantic Stats and Trends

+- In Florida Atlantic's nine games this season, it has four wins against the spread.

-- The Owls have been favored by 6.5 points or more five times this season and are 3-1-1 ATS in those contests.
+- The Owls have been favored by 7 points or more four times this season and have covered the spread in two of them.

-- Florida Atlantic's games this year have gone over the point total three times in nine opportunities (33.3%).
+- Florida Atlantic has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).

+- The Owls average 28.3 points per game, comparable to the 29.3 per contest the Monarchs surrender.

-- When Florida Atlantic records more than 29.3 points, it is 3-0-1 against the spread and 4-0 overall.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it records more than 29.3 points.

-- This year, the Owls have turned the ball over 12 times, four more than the Monarchs' takeaways (8).
+- The Owls have turned the ball over four more times (12 total) than the Monarchs have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.